m0rphism/bsti/README.md

 ## Syntax

-The following grammer describes the complete, concrete syntax of the language.
+The following grammer describes the complete, concrete syntax supported by the interpreter.
 For readability, operator precedence and associativity is omitted.

 ```